 - Estimated Completion Time: 2-2.5 hours

-Workshop: Design and Build a User-Facing Service Catalog
+Workshop: Design a Service Catalog That Drives Insight and Innovation

 Workshops offer an easy way to accelerate your project.
 If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.